-This modifier shifts the shape of a mesh, curve, surface or lattice to any of a few predefined shapes (sphere, cylinder, cuboid).
+The Cast modifier shifts the shape of a mesh, curve, surface or lattice, towards any of a few predefined shapes (sphere, cylinder, cuboid).

 The Smooth Modifier is a good companion to Cast, since the cast shape sometimes needs smoothing to look nicer or even to fix shading artifacts.

 For performance reasons, this modifier only works with local coordinates.
-If the modified object looks wrong, you may need to apply its rotation Ctrl-A, especially when casting to a cylinder.
+If the modified object looks wrong, you may need to apply its transformations, especially when casting to a cylinder.

-Menu to choose target shape of the projection.
+Menu to choose target shape of the projection: Sphere, Cylinder or Cuboid.

 Toggle buttons to enable/disable the modifier in the X, Y, Z axes directions (X and Y only for Cylinder cast type, since the Z axis remains unaffected).

 - Vertex Group

-- A vertex group name, to restrict the effect to the vertices in it only.
-This allows for selective, real-time casting, by painting vertex weights.
+If set, restrict the effect to the only vertices in that vertex group.
+This allows selective, real-time casting, by painting vertex weights.

 The name of an object to control the effect.
 The location of this object’s origin defines the center of the projection.
 Also, its size and rotation transform the projected vertices.

-Animating (keyframing) this control object also animates the modified object.
+Animating (keyframing) this control object also animates the modified object’s casting deformation.